Why is my floor dusty

 Cleaning

-The answer to 'why is my floor dusty' is that there are several common causes, including poor air circulation, high foot traffic, and ineffective cleaning routines.
-Dust can accumulate on floors due to airborne particles, pet dander, and other debris being tracked in from outside.
+The answer to 'why is my floor dusty' is that there are several common causes, including lack of regular cleaning, air circulation issues, and excessive foot traffic.
+Dust can accumulate on floors due to a buildup of dirt, hair, and other particles that are tracked in from outside or generated inside the home.
+Symptoms of a dusty floor include a visible layer of fine particles and a gritty or grimy feel underfoot.

 Step-by-Step Guide